 If you do upgrade your older hardware, we strongly recommend upgrading your old Hard drive to a new solid state drive (SSD) as Windows 10 runs better and faster on SSD’s.
 If you decided that it’s time to change your hardware you have a couple of options, you can buy new hardware that will come with Windows 10 compatible hardware out of the box, or you can buy Refurbished Hardware.

-Nybble.co.uk are Dell and HP partners, and can offer great deals on new hardware which come with 1-3 years manufacture warranty.
+Nybble.co.uk are Dell and HP partners and can offer great deals on new hardware which come with 1-3 years manufacturer warranty.

 If you would like to speak to us about how Nybble can help you move from Windows 7 to Windows 10 Pro, please give us a call on 0330 0020886 or Email us at firstname.lastname@example.org